dyan-ddn/fusewos/README.md

 All conventional tools can be used with the meta data directory for searching, examination, backup, sync, and etc.

-Snapshots are as easy as making a copy of the meta data directory.

 Runtime Dependencies
 --------------------